desktop/desktop/.github/ISSUE_TEMPLATE.md

 ## Version
 <!--
 Place the version of GitHub Desktop you have installed **below** this comment.
-What version of GitHub Desktop are you running?
-This is displayed under the 'About GitHub Desktop' menu ite,.
+This is displayed under the 'About GitHub Desktop' menu item.
 If you are running from source, include the commit by running `git rev-parse HEAD` from the local repository.
 -->
 * GitHub Desktop:
 <!--